 I started with Visa:

 - Balance-$2,371.53 @ 12% APR.
 Paid this debt off on 1/23/02, total amount paid: $2,461.29.
-If you recall under the status quo payment plan the financial industry was hoping that I would follow because the monthly payment is so low, I would have paid a total of $3,250.
-By debt snowballing I did not have to pay them $788.71.
-Now I consider myself a generous person but not that generous, especially to some banker who’s making more than what I’m making. $789 dollars would have paid my homeowners insurance for this year (2012).
+If you recall from the previous post, under the status quo payment plan the financial industry was hoping that I would follow because the monthly payment is soooo low, I would have paid a total of $3,250.
+By turbo-debt snowballing I did not have to pay them $788.71.
+Now I consider myself a generous person, but not that generous, especially to some banker who’s making more than what I’m making. $789 dollars would have paid my homeowners insurance for this year (2012).

 Next in line was Household Finance: